Maxie's World

 Maxie's World is an American animated children's television program produced by DIC Animation City.
-Distributed by Claster Television and Saban International and originally aired in first-run syndication in the United States from September 14, 1987 through October 27, 1987.
+Distributed by Claster Television and Saban International and originally aired in first-run syndication in the United States from September 18, 1989, through October 30, 1989.
 It consists of one season, comprising a total of 32 episodes, each 15 minutes long.
 In the series' original run, Maxie's World alternated on weekdays with Beverly Hills Teens and It's Punky Brewster.
-The series was briefly reran on USA Network in 1994.
+The series was briefly rerun on USA Network in 1994.

 Developed for television by Phil Harnage, and executive produced by Andy Heyward, the series was conceived as a tie-in to the Hasbro line of "Maxie" fashion dolls.
 The title character Maxie is a straight-"A" student, cheerleader, and surfer girl, who attends Surfside High School in California.
 In addition to her life as a "typical" teenager, she routinely finds adventure solving crimes and investigating mysteries as host of her own TV show.